kagadar/go-syncmap/README.md

 # Go Syncmap

-An wrapper around `sync.Map` that uses generics for the key and value rather than `any`.
+A wrapper around `sync.Map` that uses generics for the key and value rather than `any`.

 ## Getting Started